Financial help and grants for artists

 Queensland Government grants

-Arts Queensland along with a number of other Queensland Government departments offers programs and grants to support Aboriginal and Torres Strait Islander artists and arts businesses.
+A number of other Queensland Government departments offer programs and grants to support Aboriginal and Torres Strait Islander artists and arts businesses.

 Australian Council for the Arts

 The Australian Government offer a number of funding and support programs for Australian art, heritage and culture.

 Your local council may offer arts grants to local artists.
 Contact your local council to find out more.